Manta Ray Inspired Flapping-Wing Blimp: Experimental Results

 For a given wing, a selected amplitude and frequency pair generates a time history of the thrust produced as shown in Fig.~\ref{fig:Specific Wing Thrust Reading}.
 The wing position is denoted by the angle with respect to the ground plane: $+90$ corresponds to the highest position.
 We use the time average to capture the net forward force that is generated by the wing.
 Figure~\ref{fig:Specific Wing Thrust Reading} also shows that small negative thrusts are produced after the completion of the wing's upstroke, and the peak thrust is achieved after the completion of the downstroke.

 The average thrust for every pair of amplitude and frequencies are plotted in Fig.~\ref{fig:Average Wing Thrust Reading}.
 Each line represents a different amplitude setting across different frequencies.
 The frequency was limited to 2 Hz as the servo cannot move fast enough to achieve full motion when paired with high amplitude values.
+Testing different servos that have a higher operating speed would resolve this issue, but such servos are typically heavier and we constrain our test to use same servos viable for Flappy.
 For each wing shape, the thrust value attained at the optimal flap setting is assigned.
 In the parameter regime that we have tested, the optimal amplitude was either of the highest setting, 75$^\circ$ or 90$^\circ$, and the optimal frequency was typically around 1.0 to 1.5~Hz.
 With the maximum average thrust value of each wing, we study the effect each parameter has on the thrust.